Content warning, highlight the hidden text between the lines:

 Ding!

-The goon rose to her feet, saw Bridget Slaughter starting to get her breath back, and fired a back elbow into Bridget's mouth before stalking after the retreating Army member.
+The goon rose to her feet, saw Bridget Slaughter starting to get her breath back, and fired a back elbow into the larger Army member's mouth before stalking after the retreating Jaime Carlyle.
 Alicia raised the stick again and swung it full-strength into Jaime's exposed back.
-The smaller woman's strength failed her.
-For a moment, Alicia had made the nimble high-flyer stay put.
-The former hockey player lifted the weapon again, looking to end the smaller woman's involvement in the match early with one savage blow.
+The smaller woman's strength failed her as she dropped to the canvas.
+Alicia had made the nimble high-flier stay put.
+The former hockey player raisedher weapon again, looking to end the smaller woman's involvement in the match early with one savage blow.
 With one of them down, maybe she could-

-Party Girl flashed a peace sign.
 "Tight."
-The fashion icon took off at a sprint and launched herself through the top and middle ropes with a Suicide Dive onto Jaime Carlyle that sent both women to the floor.
-Alicia rolled out under the bottom ropes to join her even newer tag partner.
+Party Girl flashed a peace sign and took off at a sprint, launching herself between the top and middle ropes with a Suicide Dive onto Jaime Carlyle that sent both women to the floor.
+Alicia grabbed her hockey stick and rolled out under the bottom ropes to join her even newer tag partner.
 It was nice meeting someone with shared interests.

 No comments: